 BEST VPN FOR BUDGET-MINDED USERS:Surfshark’s unlimited simultaneous connection policy, combined with its low-priced subscriptions, make it an excellent option for budget-minded users who need to protect a lot of devices at once.
 This provider’s multi-year subscription prices belie their excellent level of service.
 A 30-day money-back guarantee is available.

 ExpressVPN‘s wide server network, fast download speeds and satisfying multi-platform support make this provider a great option for streaming content around the world.

 The service has a global server network that includes over 3,000 servers stationed in 94 countries, including Brazil.

-No need to worry about any outsiders tracking your online activities thanks to ExpressVPN’s military-grade encryption, kill switch, and DNS and IPv6 leak prevention.
+ExpressVPN’s military-grade encryption, kill switch, and DNS and IPv6 leak prevention keep your connection protected.
 The provider’s split-tunneling feature provides the ability to pick and choose which apps will use the protected VPN tunnel.

 No matter what your favorite online activity – video streaming, online gaming, or any other pastime – the provider’s fast connections can easily handle it.
 No data caps spoil the fun.

 ExpressVPN offers comprehensive app support, with options available for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms.
 Chrome and Firefox browser extensions are also available.
 You can protect all of your devices by using the VPN on your router.
 Up to 5 devices can connect at once on a single set of user credentials.